code-crow1337/Github-Social/README.md

 ### Possible implementations
-1. Login via github to see your personal data right away
+1. Login via github to see your personal data right away.
+2. Then a user is clicked, take the value and to a re-search.
+3. A CTA BTN on search to make it more userfriendly then with 1500ms seconds for possible changes and then fire it to the backend.
-2. Using more of the Github API data to present and consume the information.
+4. Using more of the Github API data to present and consume the information.
-3. Navigation.
+5. Navigation.
-4. Try to use the Graphql version of the Github API for learning puropses.
+6. Try to use the Graphql version of the Github API for learning puropses.

 ### Needs to fix
 1. Refactor code for more scalability as well readability.